VinitSantani/Git-Collaboration-Mini-Project/Git_Commands_and_Terminology.md

 4. **Branch**: *git branch* is basically a duplication of code in a new parallel area.
 Your master branch is the default and then you can branch off from that.
 When you are ready to add a feature you can merge the feature branch back with the master branch
 5. **Commit**: *git commit* saves the changes to your file in git and pushes them to your main repository
 6. **Merge**: *git merge* automatically compiles your code from your new feature branch and merges it with the master branch.
 It will ensure that no lines of code are written over- if so it will show a merge conflict at which point you can make the necessary changes
+7. **Git Checkout**: *git checkout* lets you navigate between the branches created by git branch.
+Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.